johnproodian/react-portfolio/README.md

 # React Portfolio

-A developer portfolio built with React.
+A developer portfolio built with React, featuring 'About Me,' 'Portfolio,' and 'Contact Me' pages.

 ## Built With
 * JavaScript